SyndicateMC/IV-DOMINI-modpack/Magic System/spells.md

 Stats:
 - long cast
 - 2s cast time
-- 1m cooldown
+- 2m cooldown
 - 8 arcana cost
 - legendary

 Info:
 - Cannot be cast without a target entity.
-- Gives the caster and the target the effect "Tethered".
+- Gives the caster and the target the effect "Tethered" for 1m.
   - Tethered entities will share any damage they recieve, divided by the amount of tethered entities.
     - X = A / B; where A is the initial damage that would be applied to an entity with the Tethered effect, B is the amount of entities with the Tethered effect, and X is the damage all entities with the Tethered effect would recieve.
+- Increasing spell effectiveness increases effect time.
 ```
 </details>